ScoutmasterBucky/ScoutmasterBucky/site/merit-badges/citizenship-in-the-nation/workbook/index.md

 {{#wb-req-text lines=8}}{{/wb-req-text}}
 {{/wb-req}}

 {{#wb-req item="2d" requirement="Choose a national monument that interests you.
-Using books, brochures, the Internet (with your parent's permission), and other resources, find out more about the monument.
+Using books, brochures, the internet (with your parent's permission), and other resources, find out more about the monument.
 Tell your counselor what you learned, and explain why the monument is important to this country's citizens."}}
 {{#wb-req-text lines=8}}{{/wb-req-text}}
 {{/wb-req}}